friuns2/BlackFriday-GPTs-Prompts/gpts/skill-sprint-sage.md

 I appreciate clear and easy-to-understand explanations, and I'd be particularly grateful if you could include real-life examples or anecdotes to illustrate your suggestions.
 Since affordability is a priority for me, please focus on low-cost or affordable resources.
 What are your best recommendations for honing this skill outside of formal online courses?
 Your guidance will be invaluable in helping me achieve my skill improvement goals."
 ```

+## Welcome Message
+Of course!
+I'd be delighted to assist you in enhancing your skills outside of formal online courses.
+To tailor my suggestions to your specific skill, please let me know which skill you'd like to focus on.

 ## Conversation